-(In thousands) Estimated Acquisition Consideration (1) Cash \$ 119,651 Fair value of Fluidigm common stock to be issued 78,896 Fair value of options to purchase Fluidigm common stock (2) 3,823 Estimated purchase price consideration \$ 202,370
+Estimated Acquisition Consideration(1) (In thousands) 1 - Cash \$ 119,651 Fair value of Fluidigm common stock to be issued 78,896 Fair value of options to purchase Fluidigm common stock (2) 3,823 Estimated purchase price consideration \$ 202,370

-The estimated acquisition consideration reflected in these unaudited pro forma condensed combined financial statements does not purport to represent what the actual consideration transferred will be when the DVS acquisition is completed.
+(1) The estimated acquisition consideration reflected in these unaudited pro forma condensed combined financial statements does not purport to represent what the actual consideration transferred will be when the DVS acquisition is completed.
 The acquisition consideration will include approximately 1.9 million shares of Fluidigm common stock valued at \$78.9 million based on the closing price of Fluidigm's common stock on January 28, 2014.
 The number of shares to be issued is subject to a collar and can be adjusted based on the average price of Fluidigm's common stock in the five days leading up to the closing of the DVS acquisition such that as many as approximately 2.1 million shares or as few as approximately 1.7 million shares may be issued to the holders of DVS equity interests.

-The fair value of the Fluidigm equivalent stock options was estimated using the Black-Scholes valuation model utilizing the assumptions noted below.
-The expected volatility over the expected term based on daily closing stock prices.
+(2) The fair value of the Fluidigm equivalent stock options was estimated using the Black-Scholes valuation model utilizing the assumptions noted below.
+The expected volatility of the Fluidigm stock price is based on the average historical volatility over the expected term based on daily closing stock prices.
 The expected term of the option is based on the remaining vesting period and contractual term of the options, using the simplified method of determining expected term as used by Fluidigm.
 The stock price volatility and expected term are based on Fluidigm's best estimates at this time, both of which impact the fair value of the option calculated under the Black-Scholes methodology and, ultimately, the total consideration that will be recorded at the effective time of the acquisition.